ladyymendez/bitacora/solid/O.md

   }
 }

-const dog = new Dog('Doris', 4);
+const dog = new Dog('Doris', 4, 'Carnivores');
-// console.log(dog.getName)

-dog.setName = 'Pulgas';
-// console.log(dog.getName)

-console.log(dog.onomatopoeia())
+console.log(dog.getDescription);
 ```
-This way we do not need to modify the code whenever a new Animal is required to add.
-We can just create a class and extends it with the base class.
+If we want create another type of classification in this way we do not need to modify the code whenever a new Animal is required.
+We can just modify classification without touching any of the Animal class’ code.

 The info was taken from [medium](https://medium.com/@dhkelmendi/solid-principles-made-easy-67b1246bcdf)